Hall of Fame

 Lou Gehrig dies at age 37, less than two years after his diagnosis.
 The disease that took his life -- amyotrophic lateral sclerosis -- would forever be known as Lou Gehrig's disease.

-The Yankees retired his #4 on July 4, 1939 -- making it the first number retired in MLB history.
-He was inducted into the Baseball Hall of Fame later that year through a special election, with the customary five-year waiting period waived.
+The Yankees retired his #4 on July 4, 1939 -- the first number retired in MLB history.
+He was inducted into the Baseball Hall of Fame that same year through a special election, the five-year waiting period waived because everyone already knew.
 His consecutive games record of 2,130 stood until Cal Ripken Jr. surpassed it on September 6, 1995.

 Frequently Asked Questions